 Fast forward to June of 2014, I started carrying a Xenon Mini Maglite painted black with a TI-36 X Pro.

 The first time I carried a calculator was in early 1995 at the age of 8.
-It was a Casio fx-991 of some kind that my Mom had gotten from one of her students.
+It was a discarded Casio fx-991 of some kind that my Mom had gotten from one of her students.
 But I didn’t pair it with any flashlight.

 Then in October of 1996, I purchased a Tiger Electronics Data Pad which was a toy electronic organizer.
-Sometimes I would pair it with a Brinkmann flashlight of which, I cannot find any data on.
+Sometimes I would pair it with a small flashlight of which, I cannot find any data on.
 I didn’t carry both of them together that often and they eventually gave out.

 In January or February of 2000, at the age of 13, I purchased a Value pack of Rayovac Industrial flashlights, a 2 AA, and a 2 D model bundled together for like $8.99.
 I carried the 2 AA model until it was misplaced.
 I still have the 2 D model.

 In July of 2000, I was shopping for school supplies with my Mom and she purchased me a TI-30 X IIS, the 1999 edition.
 I carried it at home and school, sometimes with either the aforementioned Garrity or Rayovac flashlights.